ebertx/ebertx.github.io/README.md

-# Happy Game Time Blog
+# Christian Paulsen Blog

-The only gaming blog that matters (to me)
+A Blog